SShahparnia/obsidian-notes/CMPE 180C Operating System Design/2025-09-11 Thu - Week 4 (Video Notes Linux to Study).md

 - modprobe
 	- loads or removes kernel modules
 - EXAMPLE:
-	  lsmod | grep fs
+	- lsmod | grep fs
-		  lists the modules that have "fs" in
+		- lists the modules that have "fs" in the name
+	- ls 2038
+		- lists the things that have 2038 in the name
+	-